contact enquiry list

 Are you in a function band?
 Top keyboard player Adrian offers some simple (but often overlooked) tips for keeping your clients happy and your referral rate high!

-The Dos and Do Nots (and Why Nots) of Being in a Function Band
+The Dos and Do Nots of Being in a Function Band

 From the moment you first sit down to learn an instrument, most musicians have the same goal: to be in a band.
 That band on TV.
 A "Top of the Pops" band with a record deal, who play their own tunes and generally look cool.
 A life of hotels, arenas and smashed guitars.
 Not a covers band.
 Not a function band.
 Playing other people's songs?
 Playing the tunes our parents were grooving away to?
 Not a chance.

-Over the last ten years or so, opinions and tastes have changed.
-Maybe the arrival of the iPod let us have our guilty pleasures without anyone else knowing?
-It was far easier to sneak a bit of 1970s AOR into your ears without the ignominy of having to change a CD.
+Over the last couple of decades opinions and tastes have changed.
+Maybe the arrival of Spotify let us have our guilty pleasures without anyone else knowing?
+It’s now far easier to sneak a bit of 1970s disco or 80s synth pop into your ears without the ignominy of having to change a CD.
+Now, you can navigate through the history of popular music by typing in an era or artist.
+It’s never been easier to check out an Elvis track, followed by a Celine Dion ballad and a bit of Africa by Toto.

 1. Remember you're at work